adrelanos/Privacy-and-Security-Focused-Browser/README.md

     update-torbrowser

-## Starting SecBrowser
+## Configure SecBrowser

 Any newly created AppVM based on the above TemplateVM will inherit the Tor Browser package that was downloaded.
-To disable Tor users need only run Tor Browser with the `--clearnet` switch.
+To configure SecBrowser to start when `torbrowser` is run, users can choose to create either of the following configuration files in `/rw/config`

-**Note:** Disabling Tor means traffic will not be routed through the Tor network.
+**Note:** The configuration option `tb_clearnet=true` disables Tor in all SecBrowser and Tor Browser instances run in the AppVM.
+Disabling Tor means traffic will not be routed through the Tor network.
 Similar to other browsers, your IP address will be visible to the recipients of any communications.
 This configuration is not anonymous.

+(Option 1) In the AppVM terminal, open a newly created `torbrowser.d` folder in a text editor with root rights.

+    sudo mkdir -p /rw/config/torbrowser.d

+Next, add the following text.

+    tb_clearnet=true

+(Option 2) In the AppVM terminal, open a newly created `50_user.conf` folder in a text editor with root rights.

+    sudo mkdir -p /rw/config/torbrowser.d/50_user.conf

+ Next, add the following text.

+    tb_clearnet=true

+## Start SecBrowser

-To start SecBrowser, in dom0 terminal, run.
+To start SecBrowser, in a dom0 terminal, run.

-    qvm-run <appvm_name> "torbrowser --clearnet"
+    qvm-run <appvm_name> torbrowser

 SecBrowser will have a red background with a message stating _"Something Went Wrong!"
-Tor is not working in this browser._ Which is what you want when using the `--clearnet` switch.
+Tor is not working in this browser._ Which is what you want when using the `tb_clearnet=true` option.

 ## Normalizing SecBrowser behaviour (Security vs. Usability trade-off)